Ry17-Illinois/MinDoc/index.markdown

 # Credits and Acknowledgments

 # About MinDoc
-MinDoc was created by Liza Senatrova, John Randolph, and Caroline KNess through University of Illinois Urbana-Champaign.
+MinDoc was created by Liza Senatrova, John Randolph, Caroline Kness, and Richard Young through University of Illinois Urbana-Champaign.

 [^1]: first footnote
 [^2]: I copied this text from this [website](https://www.lipsum.com/feed/html)